TetraFaal/Big-Scale-Analytics-2021-Tesla/README.md

 - The precision is of 61.54%
 - The recall is of 46.28%

-As a conclusion to this iteration, Google autoML is not capable of recognizing the weight of the cognates.
+As a conclusion to this iteration, the way we uploaded the cognates into the dataset resulted in Google autoML not capable of recognizing the weight of the cognates.